cktang88/word-color/README.md

 ## How it works

 1. Scrapes top images of the word from search engines.
-2. For each image, use [MMCQ (modified median cut quantization)](https://en.wikipedia.org/wiki/Median_cut)) to extract a palette of dominant colors.
+2. For each image, use [MMCQ (modified median cut quantization)](https://en.wikipedia.org/wiki/Median_cut) to extract a palette of dominant colors.
 3. Average palettes of all images to get final palette.
-4. Obviously going to be [very very slow](https://giphy.com/gifs/disneyzootopia-l2JHVUriDGEtWOx0c).
+4. Somewhat [slow](https://giphy.com/gifs/disneyzootopia-l2JHVUriDGEtWOx0c).
 Don't worry, optimizations are coming.